OpenNews/srccon-power/scholarships.md

 Select the "Would you like to be considered for a SRCCON:POWER scholarship?" option on the application [call for participation form](/participation/form).
 A few scholarship-specific questions will pop onto the form.

 ## When Notifications Go Out
 Notifications for scholarships will go out alongisde other notifications as part of the call for participation.
-Everyone will hear back by October 31.

 ## What Happens After SRCCON:POWER
 You tell us how it went!
 We&rsquo;ll send you a short followup survey and will be excited to check out any blog posts or code repos that come out of your participation at SRCCON:POWER.